nim-dev/nimlint/README.md

 - [x] isMainModule in stdlib => recommend moving to tests/stdlib/tfoo.nim
 - [x] double backticks => single backticks
 - [x] the first char should be upper
-- [x] the last char shouldn be in alphabet

 ## TODO